snowflakedb/spark-snowflake/README.md

 The main version of `spark-snowflake` works with Spark 2.4.
 For use with Spark 2.3 and 2.2, please use tag `vx.x.x-spark_2.3` and `vx.x.x-spark_2.2`.

 To use it, provide the dependency for Spark in the form of `net.snowflake:spark-snowflake_$SCALA_VERSION:$RELEASE`, e.g. `net.snowflake:spark-snowflake_2.11:2.2.2`.
-See [Spark Packages](https://spark-packages.org/package/snowflakedb/spark-snowflake) and [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cspark-snowflake) for more info.
+See [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cspark-snowflake) for more info.

 For a version working with Spark 1.5 and 1.6, please use `branch-1.x`.
 Artifacts of that version are also available in the Snowflake UI.